-1. Sow productivity: The increase will have to come from a

-significant improvement in the number of piglets born alive

-- 2. Slaughter weight: The small increase in carcass weight at slaughter to 80kg is based on the continued use of entire males as opposed to castration, either surgical or by vaccination. - 3.
-Feed conversion: Currently over 30% of the feed used by the pig sector is home milled and mixed, and this is expected to increase.
+- 1. Sow productivity: the increase will have to come from a significant improvement in the number of piglets born alive per litter. - 2.
+Slaughter weight: the small increase in carcass weight at slaughter to 80kg is based on the continued use of entire males as opposed to castration, either surgical or by vaccination. - 3.
+Feed conversion: currently, over 30% of the feed used by the pig sector is home milled and mixed, and this is expected to increase.
+Improvements in feed conversion efficiency (FCE) are required to reduce production costs.
+Factors that will influence this include diet formulations, sequences of diets, genetics, and alternative ingredients. - 4.
+Two from seven: the Teagasc PigSys Programme will be used to monitor the target for production of two tonnes of pig meat from seven tonnes of feed.